-Section 3: The Corporation’s nominating committee, known as the Governance Committee, shall present a slate of potential Trustees and officers for election by the Board of Trustees.
+Section 4: The Corporation’s nominating committee, known as the Governance Committee, shall present a slate of potential Trustees and officers for election by the Board of Trustees.
 This slate shall be presented at the annual meeting of the Board.
+Officers shall serve one (1) year terms that run concurrently with the school year (July 1- June 30).
+Officers may succeed themselves in office subject to the term limits discussed below.

-Section 4: Trustees shall serve a term of three (3) years from the date of their appointments, or until their successors are seated.
+Section 5: Trustees shall serve a term of three (3) years from the date of their appointments, or until their successors are seated.
 A full three-year term shall be considered to have been served upon the passage of three (3) annual meetings.
 After election, the term of a Trustee may not be reduced, except for cause as specified in these bylaws.
 No Trustee shall serve more than two (2) consecutive, three-year terms.
 Trustees shall serve staggered terms to balance continuity with new perspective.

-Section 5: The initial Board of Trustees will serve staggered terms.
-The initial Board shall consist of at least two Trustees who will serve a one-year term (ending in Spring 2019), at least two Trustees who will serve a two-year term (ending in Spring 2020), and at least three Trustees will serve a three-year term (ending in Spring 2021).

-Section 6: Any vacancy occurring in the Board of Trustees and any position to be filled by reason of an increase in the number of Trustees may be filled, upon recommendation of a qualified candidate by the Governance Committee, by two-thirds (2/3) vote of the seated Trustees.
+Section 6: Any vacancy occurring in the Board of Trustees and any position to be filled by reason of an increase in the number of Trustees may be filled, upon recommendation of a qualified candidate by the Governance Committee, by two-thirds (2/3) vote of the seated Trustees, subject to the approval of the School’s authorizer.
 A Trustee elected to fill the vacancy shall be elected for the unexpired term of his/her predecessor in office.

 Section 7: A Trustee may resign at any time by filing a written resignation with the Chair of the Board.
+The resignation is effective upon receipt of such notice, or at any later date specified in the notice.
+The acceptance of a resignation by the Chair of the Board shall not be necessary to make it effective, but no resignation shall discharge any accrued obligation or duty of a Trustee.

-Section 8: In accordance with New York State Education Law subdivision 226(8), the Board may remove or suspend from office by vote of a majority of the entire Board any Trustee, Officer, or employee engaged under special contract, on examination and due proof of the truth of a written complaint by any Trustee, of misconduct, incapacity or neglect of duty, provided that at least one week’s previous notice of the proposed action shall have been given to the accused and to each trustee by Registered Mail.
+Section 8: The Board may remove or suspend a Trustee with cause by vote of a majority of the entire Board on examination and due proof of the truth of a written complaint by any Trustee of misconduct, incapacity or neglect of duty, in accordance with Section 226(8) of the Education Law and other such sections of the Education Law and the Not-for-Profit Corporation Law.
+In accordance with the procedures set forth in the Education Law, the Board of Regents may remove any Trustee for misconduct, incapacity, neglect of duty, or where it appears to the satisfaction of the Regents that the Board has failed or refuses to carry into effect its educational purposes.

 Section 9: Members of the Board of Trustees: